rudhamoy/use-pricing/README.md

 **TODO:** As the application matures, we should migrate this to a more robust, asynchronous webhook-based system.
 Using a webhook will decouple our application from Clerk's user creation process, improving reliability and resilience.
 This will involve setting up a dedicated webhook endpoint and using a tunneling service like `ngrok` for local development.

+### Client-Side SDK

+**TODO:** To provide the best possible developer experience for our clients, we should create a client-side SDK.
+This SDK would include a `PricingProvider` component, a `usePricing` hook, and a `Feature` component to make it incredibly easy to implement feature gating.
+This would be a major value-add for our service and would likely be distributed as an npm package.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: